matthewbeta/matthew-jackson.com/_posts/2015-01-30-Understand-Javascript-Array-Reduce-in-1-Minute.markdown

 This really helped me "get" array.reduce:

 "Everybody knows what looping over a collection is.
 But do you know what reducing a collection means?
 No?
-Are you sure?
+Are you sure?"
-It sounds scary.
+"It sounds scary.
 But it is in fact pretty simple.
 You do it all the time.
 Here.
 Let me show you an example:"

 {% highlight js linenos %}
 var total = 0;